AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 ## Step 6: Connect with collaborators {#connect-with-collaborators}

-With setup and data provisioning complete, your organization is now ready to connect with collaborators and initiate data-sharing projects.
+With setup and data provisioning complete, your organization is now ready to connect with collaborators by sending or accepting invitations and submitting project settings for approval.
 This connection process involves sending or receiving invitations, reviewing and submitting connection settings (such as use cases and credit consumption), and confirming the relationship.

-Use the **[!UICONTROL Connect]** workspace to browse publishers or advertisers.
+Use the **[!UICONTROL Connect]** workspace from the left navigation menu in the Experience Platform UI to browse publishers or advertisers.
 For an overview of this flow, see the [Connect with advertisers or publishers guide](./connect/establishing-connections.md){target="_blank"}.
 For a visual walkthrough of the connection process, including browsing collaborators and managing connection settings, watch the [Advertiser account setup video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/connect-with-publishers){target="_blank"}.

 ## Next steps

-Explore the following resources for advanced configuration and governance practices:
+You've now completed onboarding and configured your organization for secure collaboration.
+Next, explore the following resources to deepen your understanding of activation, measurement, and data governance:

 - [Audience activation workflow documentation](./collaborate/activate.md)
 - [Measurement use cases](./collaborate/measure.md)